Ginogeo/dpin-uptime/README.md

 ## Overview

-**dpin-uptime** is a cutting-edge uptime monitoring solution designed to leverage the decentralized power of Web3 technologies.
+**dpin-uptime** is a cutting-edge uptime monitoring solution designed to leverage the decentralized power of Web3 technologies.It monitors uptime using the help of validators across the world to provide regional and accurate uptiimes of a website.
 This project is built using TypeScript, JavaScript, and CSS, with a core focus on providing reliable and transparent uptime status reporting for distributed services.

 ## Features